LEEYJ1021/structural-signal-irrelevance/docs/METHODOLOGY_NOTES.md

 three or four, independent of any censoring or clustering issue.

 **Changed:** GBTM was dropped from the confirmatory design entirely.
-RQ1 was rewritten around a continuous growth-curve quantity (an ad group's initial 30-day cost slope) rather than a discrete class label, avoiding the class-count identification problem altogether.
+RQ1 (now **H-S2.1**) was rewritten around a continuous growth-curve quantity (an ad group's initial 30-day cost slope) rather than a discrete class label, avoiding the class-count identification problem altogether.

+`[affects: H-S2.1 — estimator choice for the RQ-S2.0→H-S2.1 transition]`

 ## 3. Apparent right-censoring turned out to be a follow-up-window artifact, then something else